Lioo7/Final-Project/README.md

 To execute the tests, follow these steps:

-1. **Client Tests**: Navigate to the `test/client` directory and run the command to execute the client-side tests:
+1. **Client Tests**: Navigate to the `test/client` directory, install the required npm dependencies: `npm install` and run the command to execute the client-side tests:
    `npm test`

 2. **Server Tests**: Navigate to the `test/server` directory and run the command to execute the server-side tests: